betterscientificsoftware/bssw.io/Articles/Blog/2021-03-useful-practices-for-SEoMsDSP.md

 While the IDAES project runs functionally as a unit, there are sub-hierarchies of control in each national laboratory and university that set local priorities within the framework of the project deliverables.
-And although most of the effort is being spent on new software to perform chemical process engineering, there is also significant effort in addingrelated capabilities to an existing software package, [Pyomo](https://www.pyomo.org/), that pre-dates IDAES and continues to be developed at Sandia National Laboratories.
+And although most of the effort is being spent on new software to perform chemical process engineering, there is also significant effort in adding related capabilities to an existing software package, [Pyomo](https://www.pyomo.org/), that pre-dates IDAES and continues to be developed at Sandia National Laboratories.
 This size and variation in scope makes project coordination a challenge, but also is not unusual in our projects.

-Although the specific approaches to increasing overall team productivity through software engineering vary across projects, three elements of what we are doing for IDAES are, we believe, generally applicable to projects with this kind of mix of institutions, disciplinesand
+Although the specific approaches to increasing overall team productivity through software engineering vary across projects, three elements of what we are doing for IDAES are, we believe, generally applicable to projects with this kind of mix of institutions, disciplines and
 scale: weekly whole-team developer meetings, incrementally better automation, and “soapboxing” (including software engineering in official goals & deliverables).